Rostov Kremlin (museum-reserve): History

 In 1918 - 1934 museum had the name - Rostov State Museum of Antiquities.
 During this period an archive was created in the museum and two branches were established in Spaso-Yakovlevsky Monastery and Borisoglebsky Monastery.
 In 1922, the museum has received a big collection of paintings by Russian avant-garde artists.
 In 1928, the Moscow archaeologist Dmitry Eding, under the mandate of the Rostov Museum, conducted archaeological research on the Sarsky hillfort.
 The museum staff also took part in the creation of the Rostov branch of the Moscow Archaeological Institute.

 On 24 August 1953 the tornado, that struck Rostov, caused serious damage to all Kremlin monuments.
 The catastrophic consequences of the hurricane caused the need to restore the architectural ensemble of the Rostov Kremlin.
 Emergency restoration work in 1953 turned into a systematic scientifically based restoration.
-Restoreres decided to recreate the original appearance of the Rostov Kremlin.
+Restorers decided to recreate the original appearance of the Rostov Kremlin.
 Restoration works were held during the period of 1954 - 1962.

 In 1959 Yaroslavl Architectural and Art Museum-Reserve (Yaroslavl) was established and Rostov museum becomes its branch and in 1969, it acquired the status of an independent museum-reserve with the name "Rostov-Yaroslavl Museum-Reserve".

 In 1995 by the decree of the President of the Russian Federation the Rostov Kremlin Museum-Reserve was included in the state code of especially valuable objects of cultural heritage of the peoples of Russia.

-In 1998 Musum-reserve "Rostov Kremlin" has prepared the nomination documents and the Ensemble of the Rostov Kremlin has been included in the Tentative list of UNESCO World heritage objects.
+In 1998 Museum-reserve "Rostov Kremlin" has prepared the nomination documents and the Ensemble of the Rostov Kremlin has been included in the Tentative list of UNESCO World heritage objects.